wbamberg/bootbonnet/src/posts/yucatan.md

 We had a long drive to Xpujil: there were two possible routes, the more direct one via Hopelchen, on tiny roads, and a longer one via Bacalar, that keeps to the bigger roads.
 On the advice of Anabel at Visit Calakmul, we took the longer route, although the other route did look interesting.

 Anyway: driving out of Mérida was nerve-shredding, and we got lost for a while, but once things settled down it was reasonably fun.
-Good, straight, roads, polite drivers, beautiful countryside, interesting small towns.
+Good straight roads, polite drivers, beautiful countryside, interesting small towns.
 One of A's jobs was to watch for topes, and despite what people say, at least on this route the topes were really well marked and you'd have to be paying no attention in order to miss them.
 Still, it is helpful to have a _tope canary_: a car in front that you can watch to get an additional warning.
 Also of interest are _tope higglers_, who hang around at the roadside and take advantage of you slowing down to try to sell you coconuts or pineapples or... traffic cones?

 The drive was further enlivened by short but very intense rain showers, during which we could see almost nothing.